 Candidates share their message to parents, thoughts on AI, and declining enrollment

-The Fullerton School District Board of Trustees has five members that govern 20 schools serving 11,420 students in grades kindergarten through 8th.
+The Fullerton School District Board of Trustees has five members that govern 20 schools serving 11,420 students in grades transitional kindergarten through 8th.
 The district covers most of the city of Fullerton.

 There are two board seats on the November 5, 2024 ballot.
 In both races, the incumbent is running against a challenger.